diegoalarc/Challenge_up42/README.md

 To better understand what the NDVI values mean, we invite you to click on the following link:
 - [Press here](https://eos.com/blog/ndvi-faq-all-you-need-to-know-about-ndvi/)

-Here it is possible to observe the sample located at the coordinates Latitude: 27.25 & Longitude: 90.4 approximately.
+Here it is possible to observe the sample located with center at the coordinates:
+Latitude: 27.25
+Longitude: 90.4
 ![NDVI - Sample of the forests in Bhutan](https://github.com/diegoalarc/Challenge_up42/blob/main/ndvi-image.png)

 A Histogram could be useful for quick analysis by giving a visual insight into the distribution of "healthy" vs "unhealthy" vegetation values in your study area.